 Estimating the effect of land use on species occurrence and richness

 We modelled the association of land-use type on the occurrence of small mammal species in a multi-species framework, incorporating incomplete detection adjusting for co-variates that could influence species occurrence.
-We found that several species occurred solely within human dominated landscapes (Villages, either within or without buildings, or Agriculture) or within minimally disturbed land use types (Forested areas) (Figure 4.).
+We found that several species occurred solely within human dominated landscapes (Villages, either within or without buildings, or Agriculture) or within minimally disturbed land use types (Forested areas) (Figure 2.).
 No species showed high probability of occurrence across all land-use types.
-This suggests that the heterogenenous land-use may limit dispersal of individuals from one region to another.
+This suggests that heterogenenous land-use may limit dispersal of individuals from one region to another.

-Figure 4.
+Figure 2.
 The sampled probability of occurrence (psi), within different land-use types, for the seven most commonly trapped small mammals.
 Colours signify the village site to highlight the observed heterogeneity between village sites in the occurrence of these species.

 We found high heterogeneity in the probability of occurrence within different land-use types by study village.
-For example, the median probability of occurrence of M. musculus within a trapping grid in village settings was 0.30 (95% Credible Interval (C.I.) = 0.12-0.57) within buildings and 0.27 (95% C.I. = 0.15-0.43) outside of buildings in Lambayama but 0.01 (95% C.I. = <0.01-0.05) and 0.01 (95% C.I. = <0.01-0.04) respectively in all other villages.
-The probability of occurrence of M. natalensis across all village sites was less heterogeneous, with a median probability of occurrence within buildings of 0.10 (95% C.I. = 0.02-0.19), outside of buildings 0.08 (95% C.I. = 0.02-0.19), agricultural settings 0.07 (95% C.I. = 0.01-0.13), however, the probability of occurrence in forested settings was less than 0.01 (95% C.I. = <0.01-0.02).
+For example, the median probability of occurrence of M. musculus within a trapping grid in village settings was 0.30 (95% Credible Interval (C.I.) = 0.12-0.57) within buildings and 0.27 (95% C.I. = 0.15-0.43) outside buildings in Lambayama but 0.01 (95% C.I. = <0.01-0.05) and 0.01 (95% C.I. = <0.01-0.04) respectively in all other villages.
+The probability of occurrence of M. natalensis across all village sites was less heterogeneous, with a median probability of occurrence within buildings of 0.10 (95% C.I. = 0.02-0.19), outside buildings 0.08 (95% C.I. = 0.02-0.19) and agricultural settings 0.07 (95% C.I. = 0.01-0.13).The probability of occurrence in forested settings for this species was less than 0.01 (95% C.I. = <0.01-0.02).

 Co-occurrence of species (Needs more work)

 Finally, we found that species co-occurrence differed between species pairs.
-The probability of occurrence of M. natalensis in the absence of M. musculus was 0.28, the presence of M. musculus at a nearby trapping grid reduced this to 0.16.
-This antagonism was greater than that observed for another invasive rodent species R. rattus where probability of occurrence of M. natalensis in the absence of R. rattus was 0.24, the presence of R. rattus reduced this to 0.18.
+The probability of occurrence of M. natalensis in the absence of M. musculus was 0.28; the presence of M. musculus at a nearby trapping grid reduced this to 0.16.
+This antagonism was greater than that observed for another invasive rodent species, R. rattus, where probability of occurrence of M. natalensis in the absence of R. rattus was 0.24 and the presence of R. rattus reduced this to 0.18.
 These findings further suggest a strong displacement effect of M. musculus which is not seen with R. rattus at our study sites.

 Discussion (Will need developing further)

 Here, we have presented the results from a systematic small-mammal trapping study in Eastern Sierra Leone performed to characterise the rodent species assemblages in a Lassa fever endemic region.
-We found that species richnness and diversity is greater than that reported from other regions of the Lassa fever endemic zone and that there is a strong association of land-use on the species composition of these rodent assemblages.
+We found that species richness and diversity is greater than that reported from other regions of the Lassa fever endemic zone and that there is a strong association of land-use on the species composition of these rodent assemblages.

 Rodent species richness was found to be greatest in agricultural settings where small-mammals with greatest occurrence in human dominated land-use types and those in forested settings were found to occur.
 These settings may provide opportunity for Lassa mammarenavirus transmission between rodent species and providing a method for introduction of the virus into populations with limited dispersal ranges.
 Within human dominated settings